jguadagno/jguadagno.github.io/_posts/2021-08-23-what-i-like-about-c#-9.md

 ## Omitting the type

 The compiler is getting smarter.
-It’s not necessarily getting more intelligent, but getting better at understanding what you are trying to do and, again, reducing the keystrokes.
+It's not necessarily getting more intelligent, but getting better at understanding what you are trying to do and, again, reducing the keystrokes.
 The C# 9 feature of target-typed new expressions demonstrates that the compiler is getting smarter.
 Now, based on the variable declaration or method signature, you can omit the type in variable declarations or usage.

 Here we are declaring a variable `_people` of type `List<Person>`